Priyani [CLOSED]

 The food was well spiced but not mouth numbing thanks to chef Priyani Dissanayake’s deft touch in the kitchen.
 The couple opened their humble restaurant in November 2008, and C. Thi Nguyen let the masses know about Priyani in their LA Times review.

-The four of us were nearly catatonic after consuming so many rich stews, but couldn’t resist ordering two squares of watalapam, a molasses-like jaggery pudding that was studded with peanuts and caramelized at the base.
+The four of us were nearly catatonic after consuming so many rich stews, but couldn’t resist ordering two squares of watalapam, a molasses-like jaggery pudding studded with peanuts and caramelized at the base.

 Priyani offered a nearly unrivaled ratio of flavor to value.
 Our Sri Lankan feast cost $80, including tax, a generous tip and two boxes of leftovers.